davidcelis/new_relic-discourse/README.md

 The next time you bootstrap and start a new container for your forums, it'll start reporting into New Relic!
 Yay!

+** Restart Discourse with the new configuration **

+To apply the new configuration and restart your app with it, do:

+    ./launcher rebuild app
+    ./launcher start app

 [newrelic]: http://www.newrelic.com/
 [discourse-docker]: https://github.com/discourse/discourse/blob/master/docs/INSTALL-digital-ocean.md
 [original]: https://meta.discourse.org/t/newrelic-plugin/12986